Boonooroo, Queensland: Geography

 The Great Sandy Strait forms the eastern and southern boundaries.

 History

 The town's name is an Aboriginal word meaning the brigalow tree (Acacia harpopylla).

 Boonooroo State School opened in 1911.
 It closed in May 1931.
-On 30 September 1946 it reopened as Boonooroo Provisional School, becoming Boonooroo State School in 1960.
+In November 1938, it was decided to relocated the school building to be used for the new Ironbark Ridge State School north of Bauple.
+On 30 September 1946, a new Boonooroo Provisional School reopened under Miss Elwyn Margaret Rose Boughen.
+It became Boonooroo State School in 1960.
 It then closed in 1961.